-and existing under and pursuant to the constitution and laws of the State of California and with primary business address at 333 S. Beaudry Avenue, Los Angeles, California 90017.
+and existing under and pursuant to the constitution and laws of the State primary business address at 333 S. Beaudry Avenue, Los Angeles, Califor

-2 ]
+1.2

-Contractor") provides
+("Contractor") provides

-]

-ith a primary place of business at
+with a primary place of business at

-1
+1.

 The Los Angeles Unified School District ("District") is a public school district organized